aliaksei-chareshneu/volseg_docs/docs/preprocessor/preprocess.md

 In order to add an `empiar-10988` entry with lattice segmentations based on masks to the internal database, follow the steps below:

-1. Obtain the raw input files
+1. Obtain the raw input files:

 	Create `test-data/preprocessor/sample_volumes/empiar/empiar-10988` folder, change current directory to it, and download electron density map file.
 E.g. from the root repository directory (`cellstar-volume-server-v2` by default) run: